inianantony/helm/Readme.md

        |-- deployment.yaml
        |
        |-- _helpers.tpl ( some helper functions for placeholder values )
        |
+       |-- Notes.txt ( describe about the application like the port, url etc )
+   |
+   |-- values.schema.json ( describes the structure of the value.yaml file )
+   |
    |-- values.yaml ( values that replaces the placeholder )
 ```